 After earning his Bachelor of Arts degree at Johns Hopkins University, where he was elected to Phi Beta Kappa, Dr. Gallerstein earned his MD at Johns Hopkins University School of Medicine.
 He completed his residency in internal medicine at Albert Einstein College of Medicine-Bronx Municipal Hospital Center in New York, NY and completed his fellowship in cardiology at Washington University-Barnes Hospital in St. Louis, Missouri.

 Dr. Gallerstein joined Morristown Medical Center after working five years at Beth Israel Hospital and Mount Sinai Medical School in New York, NY.
-He is board certified in internal medicine and cardiovascular disease.
+He is board certified in internal medicine and cardiovascular disease by the American Board of Internal Medicine.

 Dr. Matthew Martinez is the Assistant Professor of Medicine and the Director of Sports Cardiology and Co-Director of the Hypertrophic Cardiomyopathy Program.
 He regularly presents on sports cardiology and hypertrophic cardiomyopathy at national and international meetings and served as the American College of Cardiology’s Chair of Sports and Exercise section until 2020.